5th Year Weekly Grinds

 Meet your French Teacher – Amy Weddell: Amy Weddell has an International Degree in French and German and has spent time living in both countries.
 This, coupled with the Professional Masters in Education providing training on up to date teaching methodologies, ensures that she holds the skills to successfully aid students at any level to access language curricula, at both an academic and cultural level.
 An integration of language-learning skills based on the acquisition of language, such as phonics, provides all students with a strong foundation ensuring that they achieve the best possible grades in exams.

-What will be covered in these Leaving Cert Geography Grinds?
+What will be covered in these 5th Year Geography Grinds?

 Leaving Cert Geography is not about essays and waffle-like many students think.
 Chief examiners require what are called SRPs (Significant Relevant Points).
 These are what dictate the marking scheme and are the key to unlocking this subject.
 By the end of these Leaving Cert Geography grinds, you will have multiple essays with 15 SRPs in each.
 You will receive a pull-out sheet at the end of each essay in which you can write your 15 SRPs using the notes and a trigger-word section.
 Topics covered are: